raamcosta/compose-destinations/README.md

     - Easy deep linking to screens
     - All you can do with Official Jetpack Compose Navigation but in a simpler safer way!

-For a deeper look into all the features, check our [wiki](https://github.com/raamcosta/compose-destinations/wiki).
+For a deeper look into all the features, check our [documentation website](https://composedestinations.rafaelcosta.xyz).

 ## Usage